hwi/HWIOAuthBundle/Resources/doc/bonus/facebook-connect.md

 ## Watch the results!

-Open the browser and go at `/demo/secured/hello/World` too see the login button, and test it!
+Open the browser and go to `/demo/secured/hello/World` to view and test the login button!

 - [Step 2: Configuring resource owners (Facebook, GitHub, Google, Windows Live and others](../2-configuring_resource_owners.md)
 - [Step 3: Configuring the security layer](../3-configuring_the_security_layer.md)